 We are working to restore Blakeshall Common as an area of traditional lowland heath.
-The gains for wildlife of restoring the heathland would be huge, and in particular for animals that are increasingly rare in the UK.
+The gains for wildlife of restoring the heathland would be huge, particularly for animals that are increasingly rare in the UK.

-Currently a conifer plantation, this area offers an opportunity to deliver an ambitious heathland restoration project that will not only provide a home for wildlife but also ensure that it can continue to be accessed and enjoyed for recreational purposes .
+Currently a conifer plantation, this area offers an opportunity to deliver a restoration project that will not only provide a home for wildlife, but also ensure that it can continue to be accessed and enjoyed for recreational purposes.

 The National Trust has received the support of local Wildlife Trusts, RSPB, and Natural England, amongst others, for this important nature restoration plan.

-To create the heathland the Trust will fell some of the current non-native conifer plantation, which was planted as a crop and is reaching the end of its life.
-We aim to fell approximately 19 hectares (47 acres) of conifer plantation in over 10 years and in 2 separate phases.
+To create the heathland, the Trust plans to fell some of the current non-native conifer plantation, which was planted as a crop and is reaching the end of its life.
+We aim to fell approximately 19 hectares (47 acres) of conifer plantation in over 10 years and in two separate phases.
 This equates to just under a third of the conifer plantation.

 Many trees, like oaks and silver birch will remain, as will some of the conifers such as Scots pines, to provide diversity of habitat, for example to create corridors for bats.
-Keeping some of the conifers will also provide woodland walks and screen the surrounding views and allow more space and light to help young native trees to grow.
+Keeping some of the conifers will also provide woodland walks and screen the surrounding views, allowing more space and light to help young native trees to grow.
 Any proceeds from the sale of the timber will go straight back into caring for Kinver Edge and Blakeshall Common.

-The heath will be grazed by traditional longhorn cattle at certain times of the year, a docile breed (as noted by the British Horse Society when referring to mixing grazing with horse-riding), to maintain the heath and create a rich habitat structure, similarly to other areas of heath on Kinver Edge .
+The heath will be grazed by traditional longhorn cattle at certain times of the year, a docile breed, to maintain the heath and create a rich habitat structure, similarly to other areas of heath on Kinver Edge.